 “The workshops provided by AOC are very effective and important for artists’ learning and growth throughout this confusing, hard time.
 I appreciate feeling like my voice is heard in terms of what is being offered.
 AOC continues to create a warm space for exploration and learning with each program they offer.
 Super grateful!”

-LINK Public Workshop Series
+LINK Artist Workshop Series

 (Leadership – Innovation – Networking – Knowledge)

-Our public workshop series welcomes all AOC Artist Members for free virtual sessions exploring professional development topics, each geared towards helping artists develop portfolio skill-set.
+Our artist workshop series welcomes all AOC Artist Members for free virtual sessions exploring professional development topics, each geared towards helping artists develop portfolio skill-set.
 Not an Artist Member?
 Click here to join!
 During COVID and the sector-wide COVID recovery, The Opera Membership Extension Program will allow you access to the benefits and services of membership regardless of your ability to pay dues.
 If you are in need of dues assistance, we invite you to apply code “OMEP2020“.

-Information on our 2021-2022 workshop series will be available in the fall of 2021.
+Information on our 2022-2023 workshop series will be available in the fall of 2022.
 Workshops are offered with support from the RBC Emerging Artist Program.

 Workshop 1: Grant Writing for Artists

 Join us September 24, 2021 for a session exploring the grants currently available, and touching on the skills required to complete a successful grant request.

 Workshop 2: Standing Out in the Crowd: Applying and Interviewing for Jobs

 Join us on October 28th for two sessions exploring how to pursue multi-faceted work opportunities in the opera sector and beyond!
 These sessions offer simple tips on how you can highlight your talents to meet the needs of employers, prepare a stand-out cover letter and resume, fine-tune your materials to fit a variety of applications, and be ready for any interview environment.